 – Bone loss begins at age 30 for women and increases after menopause.
 This is a well-established fact

 – How to improve bone health?
-In addition to healthy eating, avoidance of cigarettes and high
+In addition to healthy eating, avoidance of cigarettes and high quality dietary supplements, exercise is essential but it’s also important to get the right type of exercise.

 – Bones respond to stress and building bones is similar to building muscles.
 You need to push yourself a little to increase muscle strength and you need to push yourself a little to build bone strength.
 While any exercise is good for bone, the best exercises involve impact such as jumping, weightlifting, dancing, tennis or any activity where both feet leave the ground at the same time